Ramot-Lab/Face_databases/README.md

 Pfister, T.; Xiaobai Li; Guoying Zhao; Pietikainen, M.; "Differentiating spontaneous from posed facial expressions within a generic facial expression recognition framework".
 Computer Vision Workshops (ICCV Workshops), 2011 IEEE International Conference, vol., no., pp.868-875, 6-13 Nov.
 2011

 ### Conditions
-The user will send an electronic copy of all papers that reference the database to: xiaobai.li@oulu.fi Psychological Image Collection at Stirling (PICS) http://pics.psych.stir.ac.uk/2D_face_sets.htm
+The user will send an electronic copy of all papers that reference the database to: xiaobai.li@oulu.fi.

+## Psychological Image Collection at Stirling (PICS)
+This is a collection of images useful for conducting experiments in psychology, primarily faces, though other submissions are welcome.
+They are free for research use.

+http://pics.psych.stir.ac.uk/2D_face_sets.htm

+### Reference
+To cite PICS in a paper, please quote this URL, [pics.stir.ac.uk](pics.stir.ac.uk).

 ## Oslo database
 https://sirileknes.com/oslo-face-database/